2PM: Legacy

 MTV Asia stated, "[They] rose to prominence as their catchy lyrics and easy-to-follow dance moves exploded in the early days of YouTube, long predating today's viral TikTok challenges.
 They were also the first group to embody the jimseung-dol, or beast-like idol, a charismatic and sensual archetype that has influenced the presentation of newer acts like Monsta X." 2PM has been noted for successfully transitioning into a "manband" without overly relying on sex appeal gimmicks such as taking off their shirts, with Melon's e-magazine dubbing them "classic K-sexy" during their 2021 comeback from hiatus.
 The members of Monsta X themselves, as well as of newer idol groups such as Seventeen, SF9, and labelmates Stray Kids, have cited 2PM as "role models" for their stage presence and charisma during live performances.

-2PM has won numerous music awards including a Daesang award for Artist of the Year the 2009 Mnet Asian Music Awards.
+2PM has won numerous music awards, including a Daesang award for Artist of the Year the 2009 Mnet Asian Music Awards.
 They have also won the awards for Best Male Group (2009 and 2010), Best Dance Performance (2010) for "I'll Be Back", and Best Music Video (2014) for "Go Crazy!" at the Mnet Asian Music Awards.
 In addition, they have won an Album Bonsang (2009) at the Golden Disc Awards, two Bonsangs (2009 and 2010) as a Top 10 Artist at the Melon Music Awards, and a Bonsang (2009) at the Seoul Music Awards.
-Their Japanese discography has also received several accolades, with 2PM of 2PM and Galaxy of 2PM being awarded as one of the top three Asian albums (excluding releases by domestic artists) at the Japan Gold Disc Awards in 2016 and 2017 respectively.
+Their Japanese discography has also received several accolades, with Legend of 2PM winning the award for Album of the Year at the 2013 MTV Video Music Awards Japan,' and 2PM of 2PM and Galaxy of 2PM being awarded as one of the top three Asian albums (excluding releases by domestic artists) at the Japan Gold Disc Awards in 2016 and 2017 respectively.

-The group has appeared on the Forbes Korea Power Celebrity 40 four times, from 2010 to 2013.
-The group also placed in the top ten of Gallup Korea's Singer of the Year polls three times, from 2009 to 2011, and placed eighth on Gallup Korea's 2024 survey of the most beloved boy groups of the 21st century.
+The group has appeared on the Forbes Korea Power Celebrity 40 four times, from 2010 to 2013, peaking at fifth place.
+The group also placed in the top ten of Gallup Korea's Singer of the Year polls three times, from 2009 to 2011, peaking at second place, and they placed eighth on Gallup Korea's 2024 survey of the most beloved boy groups of the 21st century.
 In 2019, Billboard placed 2PM's song "A.D.T.O.Y." at number 36 on their list of the 100 Greatest K-pop Songs of the 2010s.
 In 2021, Melon and Seoul Shinmun placed "Heartbeat" at number 35 on their list of the Top 100 K-pop Masterpieces as determined by thirty-five music critics and industry experts.
 In 2023, Rolling Stone placed "Hands Up" at number 44 on their list of the 100 Greatest Songs in the History of Korean Pop Music.